 Fats are a very important source of energy for the body and brain.
 Probably the best fats for your brain are avocados (and avocado oil), olives (and olive oil), and coconuts (and coconut oil).

 Many nuts are also great but should be eaten in lower amounts.
 The primary nuts that are great for the body and brain are almonds, pecans, brazil nuts, macadamia nuts, hazelnuts, pistachios, walnuts, and cashews.
 Fish is also high in omega-3 fatty acids, which are great for the brain, and shown to ease symptoms of depression, anxiety, and ADHD.
-Wild-caught salmon is one of the best fishes to eat.
+Wild-caught salmon is one of the best fish to eat.

 Protein is very important for your brain too because it uses some amino acids to build neurotransmitters.
 Some of the best sources of protein are hemp seeds, eggs, nuts, and if you eat meat, grass-fed, free-range, and wild-caught meats and fish.